Japan 2022 "50th anniversary of the establishment of Japan - Mongolia diplomatic relations"

 The Gobi Desert is a large desert or brushland region in East Asia.

-The Gobi Desert is very famous by dinosaur discoveries.
+The Gobi Desert is very famous for its dinosaur discoveries.

 Selvage: Sauropod dinosaur and its footprints.